dicengine/dice/doc/doxygen/DICe_MainPage.md

 folder.
 The same process for building CLAPACK can be used to build Trilinos and eventually DICe.
 A sample `do-dice-cmake-win.bat` file is also included in the repository in the `\dice\scripts` folder.

+### Building the GUI from source

+To build the DICe gui from source, four steps are required.
+First a separate DICe_gui repo needs to be cloned.
+Then nodejs has to be installed.
+After this, a pre-built binary for electron needs to be installed.
+The paths to the DICe executables needs to be set in a javascript file.
+At this point, the gui is ready to run.
+Detailed instructions are provided for Ubuntu linux, but the instructions for other operating systems can easily be replicated.

+First clone the DICe_gui repo

+    $ git clone git@github.com:dicengine/dicegui.git ./DICe_gui

+Next install nodejs, either by downloading the package installer from nodejs.org or using apt-get

+    $ sudo apt-get install curl #only necessary if you haven't already got curl installed
+    $ curl -sL https://dep.nodesource.com/setup_8.x | sudo -E bash -
+    $ sudo apt-get install nodejs

+Then download the pre-build electron binary from https://github.com/electron/electron/releases.
+For our Ubuntu example, we download electron-v1.7.10-linux-x64.zip.
+Unpack the zip file and inside is an electron executable file.
+Note the path to this executable, which we will call electron_exec below.

+Open the global.js file in the DICe_gui repo and modify the linux_path variable.

+     $ cd DICe_gui/js
+     $ emacs -nw global.js
+     # change linux_path to <DICe_path>\build\bin\

+The DICe_path in the variable above should point to the DICe command line executables and libraries that you built in the steps above (the DICe repo build folder, not the DICe_gui repo).

+Next, simply cd into the DICe_gui folder and run the electron executable

+      $ cd DICe_gui
+      $ <path_to_electron_exec>/electron .

 Tiff
 ----